leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/11_Additional_Common_Accounting_Transactions_Depreciation_of_fixed_assets.md

 Rather than crediting the asset account directly to reduce its value, a substitute account is used.
 That way the ledger balance of the fixed asset always remains at its full cost (such as $5,000 for the dumbbells).

-Note
+> Accumulated Depreciation
+>

-*For fixed assets, the account credited to record depreciation is* Accumulated Depreciation*.
-This is called a **contra asset account** and is intentionally the opposite of the normal balance for an asset – it has a credit balance in the ledger.
-The debit balance of the asset account minus the credit balance of its associated* Accumulated Depreciation *contra account equals the asset’s book value, or its current value to the business.*
+> For fixed assets, the account credited to record depreciation is Accumulated Depreciation.
+This is called a **contra asset** account and is intentionally the opposite of the normal balance for an asset – it has a credit balance in the ledger. **The debit balance of the asset account minus the credit balance of its associated Accumulated Depreciation contra account equals the asset’s book value**, or its current value to the business.

 Transactions \#1 and \#2 show the end-of-period entries that expense off some of the cost of a fixed asset.